 Deloitte recently posted its annual retail holiday sales forecast for 2017.
 While the ink continues to dry from their press run, I can’t look away from these projections without recalling my days as a retail marketer when holiday “storm” preparation began with the team still in flip-flops months earlier.
-Even though I’m now focused on software load testing and performance testing, it’s still about delivering positive user experiences.
+Even though I’m now focused on software load testing and performance testing, it’s always about delivering positive user experiences.
 For Neotys retail customers preparing for their holiday push, application performance is a competitive advantage.

 - “Retail sales should rise a healthy 4-4.5 % YoY, or, $1.04-$1.05 trillion between November and January.”

 - “eCommerce will see an “18-21 % lift (or, $111-$114 billion) over the season.”

 The article goes on to laud the drivers of this year’s growth – a combination of a thriving industry marked by an influx of new, niche retailer options, AND, a consumer with a stronger disposable income over last year.

 What’s clear is that the more choices in front of the customer, the fiercer the competition is going to be to win them over.
 Holiday retail “winners” will rally around a customer focus, creating seamless shop-to-purchase experiences regardless of the device.